nih-cfde/organization/README.md

 New members *must* fill out [this form](https://forms.gle/H3ThBxzYYHdauaKJ8) to gain access to our GitHub, mailing list, calendars and other internal documents.

-If you are having trouble accessing something you belive you should have access to, please visit our [Onboarding Help](OnboardingHelp.md) or email the [HelpDesk](mailto:autohelp+int+851+6545985337373134556@CFDE.groups.io)
+If you are having trouble accessing something you believe you should have access to, please visit our [Onboarding Help](OnboardingHelp.md) or email the [HelpDesk](mailto:autohelp+int+851+6545985337373134556@CFDE.groups.io)